gufeijun/gscript/README.md

 + use `gsc build -a <source file>` or `gsc build -a <bytecode file>` to generate human-readable assemble-like codes.

-  Take the `main.gs` in section `Quic Start` as an example, run the following command:
+  Take the `main.gs` in section `Quick Start` as an example, run the following command:

   ```shell
   gsc build -a main.gs -o output.gscasm